sirneb/Triclini/README.markdown

   - New Reservation Wizard data should be loaded with some type of MVC javascript plugin(backbone.js, knockout.js, etc..)
   - Need to write a function to handle inputting a date and club then popping out available events, dining options
   - Write a javascript to handle the first page of the modal reservation creation
+  - Implement fullcalendar plugin to work with the app, make it easy to use and intuitive